kennu/django-kraken/README.md

     django-kraken.py (with no arguments)

-The script will auto-detect that you are in a project directory (which contains a requirements.txt file) and install the requirements using pip.
+The script will auto-detect that you are in a project directory (which contains a requirements.txt file) and install the requirements.
 It will also create a virtualenv for the project using virtualenvwrapper.

 ## Project directory layout